13 Nursing & Breastfeeding Hacks Every New Mom Needs To Know

 Hack #11- An infinity scarf works just as well as a nursing cover- sometimes better!

 I have bought at least 5 different nursing covers in my lifetime and probably spent over $200 combined.
 With my last baby though, my mom made me a super cute nursing cover that was basically the same as an infinity scarf!
-I loved it because it was made of super light and airy material , and it covered my whole tummy and side when I didn’t have on my nursing tank!
-The best part is, you can also use this as a car seat cover, and a shopping cart cover!
-Check out these super cute and affordable infinity scarves here.
-Or, if you’re the crafty type, follow the instructions in the awesome video here to make one yourself!
+I loved it because it was made of super light and airy material, and it covered my whole tummy and side when I didn’t have on my nursing tank!
+The best part is, you can also use this as a car seat cover, and a shopping cart cover (You can get one free here)!
+Or, if you’re the crafty type, follow the instructions in the awesome video below to make one yourself!

 Hack #12- instead of writing down all of the baby’s feedings and diapers- use this app!